River of No Return: Plot

-Set in the Northwestern United States in 1875, the film focuses on taciturn widower Matt Calder (Robert Mitchum), who has recently been released from prison after serving time for killing one man while defending another.
-He arrives in a boomtown tent city in search of his nine-year-old son Mark (Tommy Rettig), who was left in the care of dance hall singer Kay (Marilyn Monroe) after the man who brought him there, as Matt had arranged, abandoned him.
-Matt promises Mark, a virtual stranger to him, the two will enjoy a life of hunting, fishing and farming on their homestead.
+Set in the Northwestern United States in 1875, the film focuses on taciturn widower Matt Calder (Robert Mitchum), who has recently been released from prison for killing a man while defending another.
+He arrives in a boomtown tent city to find his nine-year-old son Mark (Tommy Rettig), who was left with dance hall singer Kay (Marilyn Monroe) after the man Matt hired to deliver him abandoned the boy.
+Matt promises Mark a life of hunting, fishing and farming on their homestead.

-Kay's fiance, gambler Harry Weston (Rory Calhoun), tells her they must go to Council City to file the deed on a gold mine he won in a poker game.
-They head downriver on a log raft, and when they encounter trouble in the rapids near the Calder farm, Matt and Mark rescue them.
-Harry offers to buy Matt's rifle and horse so as to reach Council City by land.
-When Matt refuses, Harry knocks Matt unconscious and steals both horse and rifle.
-Kay chooses to stay behind to take care of Matt and Mark, and the three are stranded in the wilderness.
+When Kay's fiancé, gambler Harry Weston (Rory Calhoun) wins a deed to a gold mine in a poker game, they head to Council City on a raft to file the claim.
+They encounter trouble in the rapids near the Calder farm but Matt and Mark rescue them.
+Harry offers to 'buy' Matt's rifle and horse to reach Council City, saying he will pay when he returns.
+When Matt refuses, Harry knocks Matt unconscious and steals the horse and rifle.
+Kay stays behind to tend to injured Matt.
+Harry agrees as he will travel quicker without her and promises to return.

-When hostile Indians attack the farm, the three are forced to escape down the river on Harry's raft.
-That night they set up camp by the river, and Matt and Kay argue about the wisdom of pursuing Harry.
-Matt asks why Kay would choose to marry a man who had endangered a child, whereupon she reminds him that Harry never killed a man like Matt did.
-Mark overhears their discussion, and Matt is forced to reveal the truth about his past to his son, who is unable to comprehend why his father acted as he did.
+When hostile Indians attack the farm, the three escape on Harry's raft.
+They set up camp by the river, and Matt and Kay argue about pursuing Harry.
+Mark overhears their conversation about Matt having been in prison for murder.
+Matt tells Mark he killed him to protect his friend.

-As the three continue their journey, Kay comes to appreciate Matt's bravery and the tender way he cares for both her and Mark.
-Along the way, they are forced to deal with a series of trials and tribulations, including a mountain lion attack; gold prospectors Sam Benson and Dave Colby, who are after Harry for stealing their claim; and a second Indian war party.
+As their journey continues, Kay appreciates Matt's bravery and how he protects her and Mark.
+They are forced to deal with strong rapids, Kay getting hypothermia, a mountain lion attack; two gold prospectors hunting Harry for stealing their claim, and a second Indian war party.

-After a difficult ride through the worst of the rapids, the three arrive in Council City and confront Harry.
+They arrive in Council City and confront Harry.
 Harry shoots at Matt, prompting Mark to shoot Harry in the back, using a rifle that he was inspecting in the general store.
-As a result, Mark comes to understand why his father had to shoot a man in a similar fashion so many years before.
+As a result, Mark comes to understand why his father shot a man in a similar fashion years before.

-Afterwards, Kay finds a job at the local saloon.
-While she is singing there, Matt walks into the saloon and throws Kay over his shoulder to take her back to his farm along with Mark.
+Kay finds a job at the local saloon.
+While she is performing, Matt walks into the saloon and throws Kay over his shoulder to take her back to his farm along with Mark.
 She happily leaves with him.
-The final scene is Kay throwing her high heeled showgirl shoes from their buckboard into the street, a renunciation of her old life.
+Kay throws her showgirl shoes from their buckboard into the street, saying goodbye to her old life.